maurobrandoni/migrations/docs/en/writing-migrations.rst

 When executing this migration, Migrations will create the ``user_logins`` table on the way up and automatically figure out how to drop the table on the way down.
-Please be aware that when a ``change`` method exists, Migrations will automatically ignore the ``up`` and ``down`` methods.
+Please be aware that when a ``change`` method exists, Migrations will ignore the ``up`` and ``down`` methods.
 If you need to use these methods it is recommended to create a separate migration file.